tundish/blathnaid/blathnaid/tale/chapters.rst

 Chase is on
 -----------

-By the time the Captain of Guard had rung the general alarm, Jack was already on his feet, and he raced off by obscure ways to get back to his hiding place.
+By the time the Captain of Guard had rung the general alarm, Jack was already on his feet and he took off, dodging through the crowd until it thinned out, and then he sprinted away.

 Some of the Guards made after him though.
 Three or four were just back from the war;
 freshly assigned to parade detail.
 They hadn't yet had time to adjust to the Cutlers' shiny new armour.
 The injuries they sustained from their equipment as they ran were later to be the subject of an inquiry.

+Jack was careful to shake them off before he stopped for breath, and then took an obscure route to get back to the hiding place under the Tavern.

 Options
 -------

 That night, back in the cellar, Jack had no idea what to do next.
 He wondered if he should stay in the City, and ask Fell to teach him Smithing.
-Or should he find his way home with no horse and no way to make a living?
+For how could he try to go home with no horse and no way to make a living?
 He had delivered the message, after a fashion.
 He could even recall the reply.
 Ingomer's odd words had somehow lodged themselves in Jack's brain.